Binjian/data-io-nbdev/README.md

 **tspace** is an data pipleline framework for deep reinforcement learning with IO interface, processing and configuration.
 The current code base depicts an automotive implementation.
-The target of the sysmtem is to increase the energy efficiency (reward) of a BEV by imposing modification on parameters (action) of powertrain controller, the VCU, based on observations of the vehicle (state), i.e. speed, acceleration, electric engine current, voltage etc. The main features
+The goal of the system is to increase the energy efficiency (reward) of a BEV by imposing modification on parameters (action) of powertrain controller, the VCU, based on observations of the vehicle (state), i.e. speed, acceleration, electric engine current, voltage etc. The main features are:
-are:

 - works in both training and inferrence mode, supporting
   - coordinated